Phenomenological Theory of Variational Quantum Ground-State Preparation: Results

-{To substantiate this, we simulate the ``parametric'' partition function $\mathcal{Z}_{\boldsymbol \theta}$ defined in Eq.\,\eqref{eq:Z_thermal} using a Metropolis algorithm that performs random walks in the parameter space.} In Fig.\,\ref{fig:panel1}\,(c) we show the average fidelity computed along the generated Markov chain at different temperatures for the $4 \times 4$ square lattice.
+To substantiate this, we simulate the ``parametric'' partition function $\mathcal{Z}_{\boldsymbol \theta}$ defined in Eq.\,\eqref{eq:Z_thermal} using a Metropolis algorithm that performs random walks in the parameter space.
+In Fig.\,\ref{fig:panel1}\,(c) we show the average fidelity computed along the generated Markov chain at different temperatures for the $4 \times 4$ square lattice.
 We keep the number of parameters fixed and thus present the data as a function of $\beta = 1/T$.
 Even though the growth after the critical value $\beta_c$ is not as sharp as observed in Fig.\,\ref{fig:panel1}\,(a), we notice also in this case a region of nearly zero fidelity for $\beta < \beta_c$.
 Similarly to the case in Fig.\,\ref{fig:panel1}\,(b), the specific heat $c^{\beta}_V$ has a pronounced peak at $\beta_c$.
 The histogram of overlaps $\mathcal{O}_k$ shows a similar qualitative change between the two regimes (see Appendix\,\ref{appendix:distribution_overlaps} for details).

-{We note that the abruptness of growth at $N_s > N_s^c$ ($\beta > \beta_c$) is clearly dependent on $j_2 / j_1$, as seen from contrasting the $j_2 / j_1 = 0.6$ and $j_2 / j_1 = 0.0$ curves demonstrated in Fig.\,\ref{fig:panel1}\,(a, c).
-However, clear separation between the two algorithmic regimes marked by a peak of energy variance, remains present.}
+We note that the abruptness of growth at $N_s > N_s^c$ ($\beta > \beta_c$) is clearly dependent on $j_2 / j_1$, as seen from contrasting the $j_2 / j_1 = 0.6$ and $j_2 / j_1 = 0.0$ curves demonstrated in Fig.\,\ref{fig:panel1}\,(a, c).
+However, the transition at $j_2 / j_1 = 0$ appears at $N_s \to 0$, but at finite $\beta$.
+We believe, this is due to the sampling from the thermal partition function and neglecting correlation between the noise components.
+Nevertheless, clear separation between the two algorithmic regimes marked by a peak of energy variance, remains present.

-To verify the effective temperature expression Eq.\,\eqref{eq:Teff}, in Fig\,\ref{fig:panel1}\,(d), we plot $N_s^c$ as a function of $\eta$ for the $4 \times 4$ triangular lattice and observe a linear dependence on learning rate $\eta$.
+To verify the effective temperature expression Eq.\,\eqref{eq:Teff}, in Fig\,\ref{fig:panel1}\,(d), we plot $N_s^c$ as a function of $\eta$ for the $4 \times 4$ triangular lattice.
+To estimate the transition position $N_s^c$, we take the smallest $N_s$ such that the averaged fidelity exceeds double inverse Hilbert space size.
+From Fig\,\ref{fig:panel1}\,(d), we observe a linear dependence on learning rate $\eta$.
 This supports the linear $\eta$ proportionality in Eq.\,\eqref{eq:Teff}.
 The inset shows $N_s^c$ as a function of $N_p$.
 As expected, we observe a linear dependence, while the variance per parameter, $\frac{1}{N_p} \sum_k \mbox{Var}\,\boldsymbol{f}_k$, remains mostly unchanged.
 This behavior is also observed in other lattice geometries.
 This shows a pronounced criticality in the energy fluctuations measure $\epsilon = (1/2) T N_p$, rather than in the mere effective temperature $T$.